-My research interests include digital health services research, clinical trials, questionnaire design and mixed methods research.
-I am particularly interested in use of predictive risk models in psychosocial-oncology and interventions aimed at supporting people live with and beyond cancer.
+My research interests include digital health services research, clinical trials and feasibility studies, statistical modelling and questionnaire design .
+I am particularly interested health-related anxiety, the use of predictive risk models in psychosocial oncology (the topic of my PhD at King's College London) and interventions aimed at supporting people live with and beyond cancer.

 Objectives: Walking is an adaptable, inexpensive and accessible form of physical activity.
 However its impact on quality of life and symptom severity in people with advanced cancer is unknown.
 This study aimed to assess the feasibility and acceptability of a randomised controlled trial (RCT) of a community-based walking intervention to enhance quality of life (QoL) in people with recurrent/metastatic cancer.